Disputes about ‘parental responsibility’

 An application to the Court must be made to obtain a Recovery and/or Location Order.
 In deciding whether to make a Recovery Order, the court is obliged to consider whether it is in the ‘best interests’ of the child/children to do so.

 If made, Recovery Orders are administered by the Australian Federal Police, and are enforced by them, or by local police.

-In the event that you cannot reach an agreement with your ex-partner about parenting arrangements, it may be necessary to apply to the Family Court or Federal Circuit Court to ask the Court to make a decision for you.
+In the event that you cannot reach an agreement with your ex-partner about parenting arrangements, it may be necessary to apply to the Federal Circuit and Family Court of Australia to ask the Court to make a decision for you.

 In the unfortunate event that you happen to fall into the very small percentage of the population that has to go to Court to obtain Orders, unless your matter falls into one of the exceptions, you must first make a genuine attempt to reach an agreement (i.e. by obtaining a Certificate from a Family Dispute Resolution Practitioner to show that an attempt has been made to resolve your dispute) with your ex-partner before filing an application to the Court.

 To obtain advice about applications to the Court for Parenting Matters, what qualifies as an exception to obtaining a Certificate or how to obtain a Certificate from a Family Dispute Resolution Practitioner, please contact us.

 Surrogacy, adoption, guardianship and alternative ‘Parenting Pathways’

 Australia does not currently have Commonwealth adoption laws.
 Instead, each state has it’s own laws which can make the process seem complex.
 Surrogacy and alternative parenting pathways can also be a minefield.
 Our family lawyers have significant experience and can guide you through the options, even providing hope to families who may have previously struggled with traditional adoption.
 If you are considering adopting a child, caring for a child of a family member or surrogacy, please contact us for assistance.